KenU798/StartHere/README.md

 # StartHere
 This repository contains the files you need to set up a private ML/AI playground on your laptop or PC

-## How to install your playground
+## How to install your ML/AIplayground

 1. Install Anaconda on your laptop by following the instructions at this link to Anaconda.com:

     <https://docs.anaconda.com/anaconda/install/>

-    Install the latest version (currently Python 3.7).
+    Install the latest version (currently Python 3.8).

 2. Verify your installation after install by following the instructions at this link: